 It would be pretty difficult to walk away from dinner feeling hard-done-by, even though technically it should’ve been a disappointing situation.

 Firstly a word of warning – don't start intentionally understocking or underperforming just so that you can recover.
 It won’t be genuine and your customers will sense the lack of authenticity a mile away.
 Rather, remember this principle when something does go wrong and recover like a pro with these key pointers:

 Listen to the customer

 The key word is 'listen.'
-Listening is different to hearing.
-Listening is about expressing empathy and trying to really understand what the customer might be thinking or feeling, and then tailoring your service to their concerns.
+Listening is different from hearing.
+Listening is about expressing empathy and trying to really understand what the customer might be thinking or feeling and then tailoring your service to their concerns.